WWB Trainer

 Subject: Impermanence.

-Change is the only form of permanence that exists.
+Change is the only form of permanence that exists—first glimpsed by ancient thinkers, and now woven into the fabric of modern science.

 Heraclitus’ claim that “everything is in flux” captures a deep truth shared by both metaphysics and classical physics.
 The world appears stable only because change often happens gradually.
 Beneath every solid object, fixed identity, and steady law lies continuous motion, transformation, and becoming.
 What endures is not stillness, but patterned change.